The cup product on Hochschild cohomology via twisting cochains and applications to Koszul rings: Filtered Koszul rings and Koszul duals (following Positselski)

-As in the previous subsection, we take $E$ to be the algebra of extensions $\Ext_{\mathrm{gr}A}(k,k)$ for the associated graded algebra $\gr A$, which we have assumed to be Koszul.
-The function $V^\ast=E^1\to R^\ast=E^2$ given by precomposition with $\alpha_1$, $f\mapsto f\alpha_1$, will again extend to a well defined derivation $d^A$ on $E$ \cite[Proposition 2.2]{P}.
-However, we will not be fortunate enough to have that $d^A$ is square 0.
-Instead, $d^Ad^A$ will simply be inner.
-Whence we introduce the notion of a curved dg (co)algebra.
+Let us take $E$ to be the algebra of extensions $\Ext_{\mathrm{gr}B}(k,k)$ for the associated graded algebra $\gr B$, which we have assumed to be Koszul.
+Recall that the algebra $E$ is given as the dual of the graded coalgebra $W=\cdots\oplus R\oplus V\oplus k$ of Lemma \ref{intcoalg}.
+In \cite{P}, Positselski proves the following